JimHokanson/plotBig_Matlab/README.md

 This code:
 1) Speeds up time to plot data.
 2) Speeds up time to plot after zooming.
-3) Has support for plotting streaming data. (documentation needed)
+3) Has support for plotting streaming data.
+See https://jimhokanson.com/blog/2019/2019_07_stream_plotting_matlab/

 This code is based on an approach which I originally saw in the following code:
 [matlab-plot-big](https://github.com/tuckermcclure/matlab-plot-big)